desktopMenu

 Mr. Robinson is a native of Flowood, MS. He participated in the band program at Northwest Rankin High School under the instruction of Chuck Reynolds, Scott Presley, Matt McDonald, Jerry Pickering, and Dr. Ben Burge.
 Upon graduating, Mr. Robinson attended the University of Mississippi where he earned his Bachelor's degree in Music.

 While at Ole Miss, he performed with The Pride of the South Marching Band, The University of Mississippi Symphonic Band, The Collegians Jazz Ensemble, The Lafayette-Oxford-University Symphony, as well as various brass quartets.
-During his studies at Ole Miss, Mr. Robinson had the pleasure of studying under Dr. John Schuesselin, Dr. Lauradella Folks-levy, and Mr. David Willson.
+During his studies at Ole Miss, Mr. Robinson had the pleasure of studying under Dr. John Schuesselin, Dr. Laurdella Foulkes-levy, and Mr. David Willson.

 After Ole Miss, Mr. Robinson began his career as an Assistant Band Director at Kosciusko High School and Kosciusko Jr. High School.
 While at Kosciusko, he helped all bands receive all superior ratings, including a silver medal at MHSAA State Marching Championship.

 In July of 2015, Mr. Robinson joined the staff at Florence High School as the Director of Bands.
-Since then, he has led the Big Red Band to earn multiple superior ratings as well as the prestigious SweepStakes Award (first in school history).
+Since then, he has led the Big Red Band to earn multiple superior ratings as well as the prestigious SweepStakes Award (first in school history) and consecutive top 5 finishes at the MHSAA State Marching Championships.

 Mr. Robinson resides in Flowood with his wife Madalyn, daughter, Macey, and dog, Willson.